 | Mini boats at Captains Wharf coming into South Shields |

-Here the path follows a road near the edge of the river, before cutting away from the edge of the river to head up towards Arbeia Roman Fort - where the west gate at the front has been reconstructed - with this being immediately visible from the roadside.
+From here the path follows a road near the edge of the river as there is a port of sorts along the river here - but before long the path takes a very brief diversion inland to cut up to Arbeia Roman Fort - where the west gate at the front has been reconstructed, and with this being immediately visible from the roadside.

 |